Get exclusive updates as we build the industry’s first automated, multi-account Unified Managed Household. SIGN UP NOW

 Taxes can have a significant impact on investment returns.
 When investors buy, sell, or hold investments, they may trigger taxable events that result in capital gains or losses.
 Additionally, certain investment income, such as dividends or interest, is typically subject to taxation.
 These taxes can reduce the overall returns and potentially erode the growth of the investment over time.

 There are strategies and technologies available to help minimize the impact of taxes on investment returns.
-LifeYield, for example, aims to facilitate tax-efficient investing for advisors and their clients.
-LifeYield offers tools and solutions designed to optimize the tax efficiency of a client’s household portfolio while maximizing their retirement income.
+SEI LifeYield, for example, aims to facilitate tax-efficient investing for advisors and their clients.
+SEI LifeYield offers tools and solutions designed to optimize the tax efficiency of a client’s household portfolio while maximizing their retirement income.

-LifeYield technology helps advisors analyze and manage their clients’ investments holistically, taking into account factors such as tax brackets, capital gains, and losses.
-By considering the overall tax implications of various investment decisions, LifeYield can help advisors make informed choices that minimize tax drag and maximize after-tax returns for their clients.
+SEI LifeYield technology helps advisors analyze and manage their clients’ investments holistically, taking into account factors such as tax brackets, capital gains, and losses.
+By considering the overall tax implications of various investment decisions, SEI LifeYield can help advisors make informed choices that minimize tax drag and maximize after-tax returns for their clients.

 Types of Investment Accounts